pradipkrout/kong-cicd/README.md

 # Introduction
-Repository that contains resources to demonstrate Konnect CICD (Now it only have Azure DevOps pipeline, will be adding more CICD pipelines).
+Repository that contains resources to demonstrate Konnect/Kong CICD (Right now we only have Azure DevOps pipeline, will be adding more soon).
 Contains a pipeline `azure-pipelines.yaml` which will perform `decK ping`, `decK validate`, `decK diff` and `decK sync`.

 # Repository Explanation